The best portable apps make it easy to run programs straight from a USB stick or cloud storage to any device.

 A couple of pointers to note are that passwords are not saved between PC's by default, and that certificates are not managed by Chrome but by windows so these won't transfer with you.

-LibreOffice Portable is the largest of the portable apps here, but it's still amazingly compact considering it's a full Microsoft Office substitute.
-You’ll need an external drive if you want to carry it, but you can easily keep it in the cloud (the free version of OneDrive gives you 5GB to play with, and DropBox gives you 2GB).
+LibreOffice Portable is the largest of the portable apps here, but it's still amazingly compact considering it's a full office suite.
+You’ll need an external drive if you want to carry it, but you can easily keep it in the cloud (Google Drives gives you a free 10GB to play with, and DropBox gives you 2GB).

 LibreOffice Portable includes almost all the programs from the installable version of LibreOffice: Writer (word processing), Calc (spreadsheets), Impress (presentations), Draw (vector drawing), Math (formulas), and Base (databases).
 The only thing missing is Charts – though you can create graphs and other visualizations using Calc.

 Like many portable apps, LibreOffice Portable is made using open source code.
 This takes some time, so it's a few versions behind the installable version of LibreOffice.
-However, that time has been well spent and it's well optimized for use on the move, with easy access to documents stored on a networked drive, an FTP server, or Google Drive.
+However, that time has been well spent and it's well optimized for use on the move, with easy access to documents stored on a networked drive, an FTP server, or cloud storage account.

 The portable edition of GIMP, the free open source graphic and image editor, should be fine to install on any modern USB stick or any other storage media.

-It’s a hefty folder thanks to all the necessary resources, including brushes, plugins and fonts, coming in at just under 200MB.
+GIMP Portable is a hefty folder thanks to all the necessary resources, including brushes, plugins and fonts.
 The need to access all of these means GIMP Portable takes a little while to launch, but once it does you've got the perfect tool for advanced photo editing, wherever you are.

 VLC is one of the most capable and widely-supported media players around.
 Its main appeal is its ability to play pretty much any audio or video file or stream, without the need to download additional codecs.